d12frosted/elpa-mirror/gnu/cape-readme.txt

 4.4 Other Capf transformers ───────────────────────────

-  • `cape-silent-capf': Wrap a chatty Capf and silence it.
-  • `cape-noninterruptible-capf': Protect a Capf which does not like to be interrupted.
   • `cape-interactive-capf': Create a Capf which can be called interactively.
+  • `cape-wrap-silent', `cape-capf-silent': Wrap a chatty Capf and silence it.
+  • `cape-wrap-purify', `cape-capf-purify': Purify a broken Capf and ensure that it does not modify the buffer.
+  • `cape-wrap-noninterruptible', `cape-capf-noninterruptible:' Protect a Capf which does not like to be interrupted.
-  • `cape-capf-case-fold': Create a Capf which is case insensitive.
+  • `cape-wrap-case-fold', `cape-capf-case-fold': Create a Capf which is case insensitive.
-  • `cape-capf-with-properties': Add completion properties to a Capf.
+  • `cape-wrap-properties', `cape-capf-properties': Add completion properties to a Capf.
-  • `cape-capf-with-predicate': Add candidate predicate to a Capf.
+  • `cape-wrap-predicate', `cape-capf-predicate': Add candidate predicate to a Capf.

 5 Contributions